Does Transparency of Central Banks Produce Multiple Equilibria on Currency Markets?

-A recent strand of literature shows that multiple equilibria in models of markets for pegged currencies vanish if there is slightly diverse information among traders; see Morris and Shin (2001).
-It is known that this approach works only if the common knowledge in the market is not too precise.
+A recent strand of literature (see Morris and Shin 2001) shows that multiple equilibria in models of markets for pegged currencies vanish if there is slightly diverse information between traders.
+It is known that this approach works only if there is not too precise common knowledge in the market.
 This has led to the conclusion that central banks should try to avoid making their information common knowledge.
-We develop a model in which more transparency of the central bank implies better private information, because each trader utilises public information according to her own private information.
+We present a model in which more transparency of the central bank means better private information, because each trader utilizes public information according to her own private information.
 Thus, transparency makes multiple equilibria less likely.